 The above is not a complete and exhaustive list of vehicle use policies.
 Violations of any of the specific items listed, as well as the improper, careless, negligent, destructive, or unsafe use or operation of a vehicle, may result in disciplinary action, up to and including termination of employment.

-Personal Property
+Personal Property and Vehicles

 All employees shall be solely responsible for their personal property at all times.
+No Town employee may park their personal vehicles and/or any personal trailer, whether enclosed or not, RV, or other non-motorized vehicle on gated or locked Town property outside of normal (or shift) working hours unless otherwise approved in advance by the Department Director.